 School and Group Tours

-School and youth groups are invited to register for a docent-led tour or self-guided visit.
-All docent-led tours for school groups at the Yale Center for British Art are inquiry-based.
-Docents’ questions are designed to give students the experience of talking about a work of art and the chance to support subjective conclusions using visual evidence.
-While some tours are designed with specific curriculum connections in mind, other tour themes focus on the development of visual literacy.
-On all school tours, through conversations with the docent, students will:
+School and youth groups are invited to register for educator-led or self-guided visits.
+All educator-led visits for school groups at the Yale Center for British Art involve conversation and other modes of inquiry.
+While some visits are designed with specific curriculum connections in mind, other themes focus on the development of visual literacy.
+On all school visits, through conversations with educators, students will:

 • Enhance their observational skills.